aimms/how-to/C_UI/index.rst

-AIMMS offers two User Interface builders, the classic WinUI for applications that run on Windows, and the modern WebUI for applications that run in a browser.
+AIMMS offers two User Interface builders: the classic WinUI for applications that run on Windows, and the modern WebUI for applications that run in a browser.
 This section offers guidance in developing an application and building a user interface.
 You will also find help to add custom styling to your applications.

 .. toctree::
    :maxdepth: 1